-- 3320 Introduction to Counseling and Psychotherapy.
-(3-0) The course is designed for upper-division undergraduates considering a helping profession or who wish to know more about counseling before entering into graduate study.
-The course offers introduction to counseling, counseling theories, and interpersonal communication skills that facilitate counseling relationships.
-Repeatable for credit with different emphasis. - 4378 Student Issues in Higher Education.
-(3-0) This course provides learners with the knowledge to perform the role of a Resident Assistant.
-Through active discussions, hands-on projects and several guest speakers, learners will explore the multiple tasks and responsibilities of a Resident Assistant, as well as the history and philosophy of residence life and higher education.
-Repeatable for credit with different emphasis.
+3320 Introduction to Counseling and Psychotherapy.
+(3-0) The course is designed for upper-division undergraduates who are considering entering a helping profession or who wish to know more about counseling before entering into graduate study.
+The course will offer an broad overview of counseling, counseling theories, and interpersonal communication skills that will facilitate a counseling relationship.
+This class will leave students with a greater knowledge of the field of counseling and psychotherapy, a greater understanding of the counseling professional, greater self-awareness, and improved listening and communication skills.
+A combination of lectures, discussions, films, presentations, and experiential exercises will be employed to reach these goals.